RGDATA

 For data NOT REGULARLY ("randomly") sampled, use the GREG2\RANDOM_MAP

 command instead.
-The Regular Grid is itself a 2D SIC variable under the
+The Regular Grid buffer can be saved in a file with the

 The following command syntax is used to deduce which "description" is